indigo-dc/oidc-agent/gitbook/oidc-agent/options.md

 this group.
 Then he can pass the group name to the `--with-group` option to allow all group members access to the agent.
 If the option is used without providing a group name, the default is `oidc-agent`.

-### `--json`
-Enables json output for values like agent socket and pid.
-Useful when starting the agent via scripts.

-### `--quiet`
-Silences informational messages.
-Currently only has effect on the generated bash echo when setting agent environments.